davidyu8/davidyu8.github.io/README.md

 ## Description
 My website contains sections about myself and my research work.
 ## Enhancements
-- Add a menu button to the top navigation bar (like the three dots/bars).
 - Add a "read more" button that will redirect users to a particular article.
 - Design and implement a new layout for the home page.
 - Design and implement a border/decoration.